rapsoj/jitter-site/_posts/2021-01-15-canada-housing-supply.md

 # Key takeaways:

-* There is no trend in the ratio of housing completions to population growth since the 1980s
+* There has been no trend in the ratio of housing completions to population growth since the 1980s
-* There are trends in the types of homes that are being built
+* There have been changes in the types of homes that are being built
 * Over the past twenty years, increasingly fewer single-detached houses have been built, while apartment units have been completed in their place

 **Canadian Housing Crisis** A significant rise in Canadian real estate prices beginning in 2002 that has caused housing to become increasingly unaffordable.